 Used in aromatherapy, lavender is beneficial for most all skin care ailments such as acne, allergies, athlete’s foot, boils, bruises, eczema, dandruff, dermatitis, burns, psoriasis, ringworm, scabies, insect bites and stings.

 Lavender essential oil is also good for earaches, asthma, coughs, colds and flus, colic, painful menstruation, depression, headache, insomnia, migraines, nervous tension and stress-related disorders.

 Lavender in My Life – Practical Uses.

-I use a drop of lavender for almost everything from cuts to burns to pimples to dry skin patches.
+I use a drop of lavender for almost everything from cuts to burns, pimples to dry skin patches.

-For my face, I have developed a daily moisturizing blend of lavender, jojoba oil, evening primrose oil and vitamin e oil inside a glass roller bottle (soon to be available on our website…labels, what a headache labels are).
+For my face, I have developed a daily moisturizing blend of lavender, jojoba oil, evening primrose oil and vitamin e oil inside a glass roller bottle.
 Because all the above mentioned oils are very light and easily absorbed, the blend is perfect for my face.
 It tends to repair skin blemishes quickly and is not at all greasy.

 Where to go from Here…

 The world is experiencing a shift of consciousness whether we want to admit it or not.
 This allows us humans to connect with our spirit self and the greater spirit more easily if we choose to take the time.
 Lavender can help those who wish to meditate by relaxing the body and calming the mind, allowing deep breaths to become easier and centering to become second nature.

 Because we live in a world where movement, productivity and unrest have become the custom, we must find ways to become still, calm and rested in order to bring about a balance.
 Lavender can help do just that.